 Norway's electricity is almost entirely hydro.
-In 2007, 137.7 billion kWh gross was generated, from 29.5 GWe of capacity.
+In 2014,142 billion kWh gross was generated, from 32.8 GWe of capacity.
 Exports and imports vary greatly with the season and hydro situation in Scandinavia.
-In 2004 net imports were 11.5 TWh and in 2005 net exports were 12 TWh, mostly to and from Sweden.
-In 2006 imports and exports largely balanced.
-Per capita use is about 23,000 kWh/yr.
+In 2013 net exports were 5 TWh, notably to Sweden and Netherlands.
+In 2012 net exports were 17.8 TWh, mostly to Denmark, Netherlands and Sweden.
+In 2011 net exports were only 3 TWh, to Denmark and Netherlands.
+Often there is a reasonable balance between hydro TWh exported to Denmark and wind TWh imported.
+Per capita use is about 21,500 kWh/yr.

 A government-appointed committee reported in February 2008 that building thorium-fuelled power reactors was a possibility, which could be tested by using thorium fuel in the country's Halden research reactor.
 The committee also said that the country should strengthen its international collaboration in nuclear energy and develop its human resources in nuclear science and engineering so as to keep the thorium option open as complementary to the uranium option.
 "The potential contribution of nuclear energy to a sustainable energy future should be recognised."